probcomp/bayeslite/doc/bql.rst

    Constant, or function of one or two implied columns.
 Returns the strength of dependence between the two columns, in units of bits.

-   If ``USING <n> SAMPLES`` is specified and the underlying analysis schema uses Monte Carlo integration for each analysis to estimate the mutual information (beyond merely the integral averaging all analyses), the integration is performed using *n* samples for each analysis.
+   If ``USING <n> SAMPLES`` is specified and the underlying generator uses Monte Carlo integration for each model to estimate the mutual information (beyond merely the integral averaging all generators), the integration is performed using *n* samples for each model.

 Model Predictions
 ^^^^^^^^^^^^^^^^^